emera86/SASmanual-MkDocs/SASmanual/docs/procedures/glimmix.md

                treatarm*visit "OR Visit 2" 0 1 0 0 0 0 -1 0 0 0 / EXP ILINK CL;
 RUN;
 ```

-!!! warning
-    Odds ratios are computed only for the logit, cumulative logit, or the generalized logit link function.

 !!! seealso
     * For more details check the [SAS documentation](http://documentation.sas.com/?docsetId=statug&docsetTarget=statug_glimmix_details49.htm&docsetVersion=14.2&locale=es)